mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/app-store.md

 ## 2 What Types of Reusable Components Are Available in the Mendix App Store?

 For developers, the Mendix App Store offers a rich repository of reusable components that can significantly accelerate development productivity.
-These components are shared in the Mendix community as open-source items or commercial products.
+These components are shared in the Mendix community as open-source components or commercial products.

 The Mendix App Store is directly accessible from Mendix Studio Pro, where app store components can be loaded into the project model with a single click.
 The components are presented in the categories described below.